BlaiMelendezCatalan/BAT/README.md

 ![alt text](https://github.com/BlaiMelendezCatalan/BAT/blob/master/other/gif.gif "Annotation process")

-Install and run BAT locally or on a server: (THIS IS OUTDATED)
+Install and run BAT locally or on a server:
 --------------

 1. Install docker and docker-compose.
 For the details on docker installation you can use [the official documentation guide](https://docs.docker.com/engine/installation/linux/ubuntulinux/)